ajtpxn/JPACRUDProject/README.md

 * I really enjoyed this project although when I showed it to my wife, it was very similar on the front end to previous homework projects.
 I had to explain that it was very different on the back end.
 * This project went a lot faster in the actual coding because of JPA.
 The initial configuration took longer but after that was over things moved faster.
-* I ran into a lot of issues with making the output look good.
-I worked through those with by temporarily using special methods (Java methods) and then removed them and put that functionality into the toString methods at the end.
+* I was able to make the output look good a lot faster this time around.
+I am getting more familiar with using simple bootstrap configs.
 * I got stuck for a little while on some problems with creating tests for my controller.
 It turned out that everything was almost functioning correctly.
 I just needed to actually run it live to see that.
 For JUnit tests Spring requires some extra configuration.